-In the latest cold snap happening around the country, temperatures have dropped 10-35 degrees below average for early January.
+In the latest cold snap happening around the country, temperatures have dropped 10-35 degrees below average.
 It makes you want to shiver just reading about it.
 Weeks like this make it easy to understand why home heating is a major expense, especially in cold climates.

-Two common choices are a forced air system and radiant heat — but do you know the key pros and cons of each one?
-Here is our cheat sheet on both.
+Two common choices are a forced air heating system and radiant heat — but do you know the key pros and cons of each one?
+Here is our cheat sheet on both to help you decide between underfloor heating or central air.

 A forced air heating system simply refers to units that use air to carry warmth throughout a space.
 Homes with central heating and built-in duct work often use this system.
 The furnace is typically located in the center of the home or in the basement.
 Common forced heating models burn natural gas to produce a flame that heats the air, which is then distributed throughout the house.
 You can purchase electric furnaces as well.